Commentary, Energy, Featured, Mobility, News, Recent Shows »

 He analyzes Ace Hotel in New York, which he considers a home away from home, and Ace Los Angeles, from the perspective of a quest for “authenticity.”

 Commentary, Design, Featured, Guest Spots »

 One of the tricky problems that sometimes faces architects is figuring out how to design a building that neighbors a historic building.
 So imagine the challenge of designing a visitor center next to one of humankind’s most venerated and ancient creations: Stonehenge.

 Jerry Seinfeld’s series Comedians in Cars Getting Coffee depicts an L.A. that is slipping away.

-Commentary, Featured, LA Grows UP, Preservation Watch »
+Commentary, Featured, LA Grows UP, Mobility, Preservation Watch »

 LA is not only growing, it is changing character — and not everyone’s thrilled about it.
 Following is a look-back at the dominant architecture events of 2013 that are taking LA into the future.